 - Details for undergraduate courses

-- Level 1 core unit in the Economics; Professional Economics major sequences
+- Level 1 core unit in the Economics; Professional Economics; Philosophy, Politics and Economics major sequences

 - Level 1 elective

 - Students are able to (1) explain, demonstrate and apply various economic models to real life situations; (2) demonstrate the ability to produce clear and concise written and oral communication in an economic context to a variety of audiences; (3) conduct an economic analysis of policy in a realistic and current context; and (4) recognise, understand and respond appropriately to ethical, cultural, social and sustainability issues.

 - Indicative assessments in this unit are as follows: (1) examinations; (2) assignment; and (3) quizzes.
 Further information is available in the unit outline.